kuofuliu/kuofuliu.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student advised by <a href="https://lavieri.engin.umich.edu/">Dr. Mariel Lavieri</a>.
-I am generally interested in using Operations Research and Machine Learning methods to tackle healthcare problems. *Please kindly find more information in my <a href="https://kuofuliu.github.io/images/CV_0503.pdf">CV</a>.*
+I am a PhD student in the Industrial and Operations Engineering Department at the University of Michigan, advised by <a href="https://lavieri.engin.umich.edu/">Dr. Mariel Lavieri</a>.
+My research focuses on Operations Research, Machine Learning, and healthcare applications. *[More information in <a href="https://kuofuliu.github.io/images/CV_0503.pdf">CV</a>]*

-**Familiar Methodologies**
+**Methodological Areas**

-Markov Decision Process (MDP) Models;
+Dynamic Programming; Markov Decision Process;

-Clustering & Classification Algorithms: K-prototypes, Random Forest, SVM, KNN, etc.;

-Time Series Analysis: ARIMA, Kalman filter;

-Survival Analysis: Kaplan-Meier Analysis, Cox Regression, Fine-Gray Competing Risks Model;

-SEIRD Disease Transmission Model & Gravity Model;
+Machine Learning Algorithms; Time Series Analysis; Survival Analysis;

+SEIRD Epidemiological Modeling;